Psy-Fer/interARTIC/docs/snakeballing.md

 tar zcvf interartic_bin.tar.gz interartic_bin
 ```

-6) Extract on another Linux computer and throughly test.
+6) Extract on another Linux computer and thoroughly test.

 Look at the (run.sh)[https://github.com/Psy-Fer/interARTIC/blob/master/run.sh] to see how this is run.
-Following are some important environmental variables.
+The following are some important environmental variables.

 ```bash